tapdata/tapdata-docs/docs/prerequisites/sybase.md

      * **Password**: The password associated with the database account.
      * **Byte Order**: Choose between big-endian and little-endian based on the machine architecture.
 For example, Linux machines typically use little-endian, while some dedicated Sybase machines use big-endian.
 Incorrect configuration may cause inconsistent data during the incremental synchronization phase.
    * **Advanced Settings**
-      * **Shared Mining**: [Mining the source database's](../user-guide/advanced-settings/share-mining.md) incremental logs allows multiple tasks to share the same source database’s incremental log mining process, reducing duplicate reads and minimizing the impact of incremental synchronization on the source database.
-After enabling this feature, you will need to select external storage to store the incremental log information.
       * **Include Tables**: Default is **All**.
 You can customize and specify the topics to include by separating table names with commas (`,`).
       * **Exclude Tables**: When enabled, you can specify topics to exclude, separated by commas (`,`).
       * **Agent Settings**: Defaults to **Platform Automatic Allocation**, but you can manually assign an agent.